 While it’s geared towards older kids (eight and up), it’s a great workshop for tweens, teens, and adults, too!
 As for younger kids, some of the projects can be tackled with the help of an adult.
 I don’t see three year-old Prissy doing too many of these, but there are definitely a few more she can enjoy with my help.
 The bottom line here is that this doesn’t have to be something just for your kids to do; it’s a wonderful way to get creative as a family!

-You can learn more about The Art of Fall: Mixed Media Workshop or purchase the workshop by heading to Alisha’s site, Flourish.
+You can learn more about The Art of Fall: Mixed Media Workshop or purchase the workshop by heading to Masterpiece Society.
 Remember, your purchase gives you lifetime access to these 20 projects!
 You are going to love exploring mixed media with The Art of Fall!

 Lastly, you can check out more of our experiences with Masterpiece Society through the following posts.
 It won’t take long to see why this is our go-to resource for homeschool art!

 - Masterpiece Society Studio: All the Homeschool Art Instruction You Need in One Place

 - 6 Reasons to Add Spring Mixed Media Art to Your Homeschool

 - Bringing Artist Study to Life with Mixed Media